 “Prevention is better than cure,” as the old saying goes.
 However, the majority of cases of hypodontia are caused by genetics.
 Meaning, there isn’t much you can do to stop it from happening.
 On the other hand, that doesn’t mean that they will pass on their hypodontia to the subsequent generation.
 You can do the most that you can, which is to keep an eye out for additional environmental or external triggers.

 In most cases, hypodontia is not a serious concern.
 If your child is missing a tooth or two, even if they are not wisdom teeth, the situation can be treated.
 Regular visits to the dentist are the best way to identify missing teeth early and take action to prevent long-term issues for your child.

 The team at Jefferson Dental Care wants your child to have a healthy smile that will last their whole lifetime.
-If you’re concerned about your child’s teeth, contact the Jefferson Dental Care clinic nearest you to make an appointment.
+If you’re concerned about your child’s teeth, contact the Jefferson Dental Care office nearest you to make an appointment.

 Our Jefferson Dental Content Committee supports our team by educational and informational articles related to what we do, oral care tips, and current events in our communities.